sdecamillis/sdecamillis.github.io/_pages/instrumentation.md

 ### Dual-beam confocal microscope

-Upconversion nanoparticles (UCNPs) are a unique class of optical nanomaterials doped with lanthanide ions.
-Thanks to their excellent and flexible luminescence performance, they enabled significant advances in a broad range of applications, including [super-resolution imaging](/research/#super-resolution-imaging).
+The study of UCNPs had a specific list of requirements to address the following needs:
+- excitation in the NIR
+- detection in different spectral windows in the visible and in the excitation band
+- single-photon detection
+- tunable excitation power
+- 3D scanning system

+developed acquisition system in Labview.

+To enable STED, a second excitation beam was introduced in the excitation optical path to allow for single or dual excitation channel.

 In this research project, I developed a table-top confocal microscope suitable for imaging a selected type of UCNPs..

-About dual-beam confocal microscope

 >![Dual-beam optical setup](/assets/rad/sted_setup.jpg)
->*Table-top confocal microscope combining a 976 nm Gaussian beam as excitation laser* {: style="width: 65%; font-size: 0.9rem;"}
+>*Table-top confocal microscope providing a 976 nm Gaussian beam as excitation source, a 808 nm annular beam as depletion laser, and detection in a tunable spectral window.*
+{: style="width: 65%; font-size: 0.9rem;"}

 References: